Substra/substra-documentation/docs/source/operations/deploy.rst

 The Orchestrator being a standalone component, it should be deployed first.

-..
-TODO: chart doc once open source

-For detailed information, please refer to the chart documentation.
+For detailed information, please refer to the `chart documentation <https://github.com/Substra/orchestrator/blob/main/charts/orchestrator/README.md>`_.

 There are two main attention point when configuring the orchestrator: